-- All imaging observations must use the NACO_img_acq_MoveToPixel template for acquisition, except those using noAO mode in which case NACO_img_acq_MoveToPixelNoAO must be used. - o All APP imaging observations must use the NACO_app_acq_MoveToPixel template for acquisition. - o All polarimetric observations must use NACO_img_acq_Polarimetry for acquisition. - All spectroscopic observations must use NACO_img_acq_MoveToSlit for acquisition. - All APP spectroscopic observations must use NACO_app_acq_MoveToSlit for acquisition. - All coronagraphic observations must use NACO_img_acq_MoveToMask for acquisition. - o All observations with the SDI+ must use NACO_img_acq_SDIMoveToPixel for acquisition. - o All observations with the SDI+4 must use NACO_img_acq_SDIMoveToMask for acquisition. - o Al observations with SAM must use NACO_img_acq_SAMMoveToPixel for acquisition. - o All observations with SAMPol must use NACO_img_acq_SAMPol for acquisition. - O It is possible to submit a single OB that comprises several observing descriptions, for example one can observe a single target with different filters, but most mixed mode observations (e.g. coronagraphy with spectroscopy) are generally not allowed.
-Direct imaging after any other mode is allowed, but users should note that the position of the object in the CONICA FoV will slightly change when moving from either coronagraphy or spectroscopy to imaging, because different flexure compensation models are used for these modes. - Some targets saturate the detector with the minimum DIT.
-Consult the ETC. - The pixel scale is very small, so the readout noise can dominate if the DIT is too small.
-Consult the ETC. - o In the NACO_spec_obs_AutoNodOnSlit template, the jitter width should be smaller than the throw (same thing for NACO_app_spec_obs_AutoNodOnSlit). - O Cube Mode is a feature that can be turned on for science templates (not acquisition) by means of the flag in the P2PP file.
-Note that the default window is 1024×1026, and other windows will
+- All imaging observations must use the NACO_img_acq_MoveToPixel template for acquisition, except those using noAO mode in which case NACO_img_acq_MoveToPixelNoAO must be used. - o All APP imaging observations must use the NACO_app_acq_MoveToPixel template for acquisition. - o All polarimetric observations must use NACO_img_acq_Polarimetry for acquisition. - All spectroscopic observations must use NACO_img_acq_MoveToSlit for acquisition. - o All APP spectroscopic observations must use NACO_app_acq_MoveToSlit for acquisition. - o All coronagraphic observations must use NACO_img_acq_MoveToMask for acquisition. - o All observations with the SDI+ must use NACO_img_acq_SDIMoveToPixel for acquisition. - o All observations with the SDI+4 must use NACO_img_acq_SDIMoveToMask for acquisition. - Al observations with SAM must use NACO_img_acq_SAMMoveToPixel for acquisition. - o All observations with SAMPol must use NACO_img_acq_SAMPol for acquisition. - O It is possible to submit a single OB that comprises several observing descriptions, for example one can observe a single target with different filters, but most mixed mode observations (e.g. coronagraphy with spectroscopy) are generally not allowed.
+Direct imaging after any other mode is allowed, but users should note that the position of the object in the CONICA FoV will slightly change when moving from either coronagraphy or spectroscopy to imaging, because different flexure compensation models are used for these modes. - o Some targets saturate the detector with the minimum DIT.
+Consult the ETC. - o The pixel scale is very small, so the readout noise can dominate if the DIT is too small.
+Consult the ETC. - o In the NACO_spec_obs_AutoNodOnSlit template, the jitter width should be smaller than the throw (the same applies for NACO_app_spec_obs_AutoNodOnSlit). - O Cube Mode is a feature that can be turned on for science templates (not acquisition) by means of the flag in the P2PP templates.
+Note that the default window is 1024×1026, and other

-- have different sizes (512, 256, 128 and 64, with NY=NX+2) centred on pixel 512, 512 (i.e. the user cannot set STARTX and STARTY, the lower-left coordinates for the detector window). - O Pupil tracking mode is set in the acquisition template by means of the correspondent flag in P2PP.
-Note that all the acquisition templates, including the ones for modes that are not offered with pupil tracking, contain this flag. - o For APP spectroscopic observations, the user must supply OBs for APP standard stars.
+- windows will have different sizes (512, 256, 128 and 64, with NY=NX+2) centred on pixel 512, 512 (i.e. the user cannot set STARTX and STARTY, the lower-left coordinates for the detector window). - Pupil tracking mode is set in the acquisition template by means of the corresponding flag in P2PP. - o For APP spectroscopic observations, the user must supply OBs for APP standard stars.